 We are like the animators at Pixar studio.
 They are pushing constantly to increase their ability to digitally increase the details in animation.
 The more small, invisible to the eye, details that are included, the more that the eye unconsciously ”sees” the animation as having a supple, natural reality.
 On the big picture screen you may not be able to see the nose hairs, but their presence is processed by the mind into a feeling of naturalness.
 We too hope to paint into the city picture the thick faith details of the city so that people will “see” the natural, spiritual excitements of the city.

 The religious image of modern New York City has gone through three phases.
 First, many people, including New Yorkers, saw the city as a "Sodom and Gomorrah."
 In the 1960s the theologian Harvey Cox declared that New York City was "the secular city."
 Today, it is very hard to say that the city is like the old Sodom and Gomorrah or secular.
 There is too much civic moral order and too many manifestations of religious interest.
 We are not yet a New Jerusalem or New Mecca, but we aren't the secular city anymore either.
 We think that the most fitting characterization of contemporary New York City is "postsecular," a condition somewhere between the secular and sacred cities.

 A Journey through NYC religions is a non-profit corporation dedicated to serving as an incubator and educator for new ways of doing religion reporting and understanding the postsecular city.
-To serve these purposes Journey also runs Journey Data Center, Journey Consulting and Design and Journey Workshops.
+To serve these purposes Journey also runs Journey Data Center and Journey Workshops.

-With guidance, information and wisdom, the Values Research Institute helped to start this magazine of documentary journalism on religion in New York City.
+With guidance, information and wisdom, the Values Research Institute helped us to get started, though it is not formally related to A Journey through NYC religions.
 The institute has objectively documented and analyzed religion in New York City since 1989.